John Ruskin - Art, Society and Ideology

 Ruskin died in 1900 at the age of 81, leaving behind him collected writings that stretch to 39 volumes, thousands of drawings and watercolours, and a legacy of influence that is felt to this day.
 Much of his wealth he devoted to schemes of social welfare, such as the Guild of St. George, which he founded.

-See where John Ruskin had his final home, at Brantwood, Lake Coniston.»
+Google map: see where John Ruskin had his final home, at Brantwood, Lake Coniston»